paulaweibel/BPROJ-21/README.md

 # Hidden Worries
-A web story about the daily routine of Knot, a a professional stress-maker. 👀
+A web story about the daily routine of Knot, a professional stress-maker. 👀
  <br />
 Who knows...
 Maybe you can recognize yourself in some of the characters! 👨🏾‍⚕️🧑🏻‍💻👩🏼‍💼🙆🏽‍♀️
  <br />